pgiardiniere/personal-site/src/routes/about/+page.md

 I spent a good deal of time reviewing required machine learning & computer vision fundamentals, primarily through paper reading & self-study of Stanford's in Deep Learning for Computer Vision via self-stufy of Stanford's [CS231n: Deep Learning for Computer Vision](http://cs231n.stanford.edu/) coursework.

+I then maintained the TraffickCam Search web app, and the TraffickCam API which handles search queries for the webapp (among other responsibilities).

+How it works: Partner investigators (at the time I worked there, they were all from the [National Center for Missing & Exploited Children](https://www.missingkids.org/)) submit an image of a hotel room, scrubbing any victims from the photo.
+An infilling model then takes the masked region and inpaints it.
+The inpainted image is then submitted to our image retrieval model trained on our hotels dataset, returning the list of results ranked by similarity.